5 Top Scrum Master Tools that every scrum master should know about

 BTW, have you noticed that all of my top 5 are communication tools?
 Well, this is why I consider them to be my top.

 Well, there are some more, but this is my top 5.
-What yours?
+What are yours?

-My name is Shirly Ronen and you can find me on Twitter right here.
+This is a guest post written by Shirly Ronen and you can find her on Twitter right here.